 The organization started life in 1994 under the auspices of the National Film Board of Canada.
 We were incorporated as an independent entity in 1996, under the leadership of a volunteer board that then, as now, included representatives from leading Canadian media companies, government, and the education, library and not-for-profit sectors.

-In 2009, MNet embarked on a three year process which culminated in the release of our new brand “MediaSmarts” in May 2012.
-With our fifteenth anniversary taking place in 2011, we recognized this was a pivotal point in our history and an opportune time to re-envision the organization to meet the educational challenges of the digital age.
-We’d come a long way from our original inception as a clearinghouse for resources on media violence to a world leader in digital and media literacy— but we needed to ensure our relevancy and sustainability for the next 15 years.
+In 2009, MNet embarked on a three-year process which culminated in the release of our new brand “MediaSmarts” in May 2012.
+With our fifteenth anniversary taking place in 2011, it was an opportune time to re-envision the organization to meet the educational challenges of the digital age.
+Working with Toronto-based agency Brandworks (who volunteered their time to this effort) we developed a new name and logo.

-While much has changed through the re-branding process – our name, our logo and our website – our mission and core beliefs remain the same, as does our commitment to helping to raise a media savvy generation of young Canadians.
+While much changed through the re-branding process – our name, our logo and our website – our mission and core beliefs remains the same, as does our commitment to advancing digital and media literacy in Canadians schools, homes and communities.

 Initially housed within the Ottawa offices of the National Film Board of Canada, the concept of Media Awareness Network begins to take shape.